GLOBAL MARKETS-Blowout in bond yields rattles Asian stocks, buoys euro

 The Bank of Japan did its best to stem the rise in borrowing costs, stepping into the market on Friday with a promise to buy as many bonds as it would take to keep yields low.

-Investors now await Januray’s U.S. nonfarm payrolls repor for clues on the strength of the labour market.
+Investors now await the U.S. nonfarm payrolls report for January, for clues on the strength of the labour market.

-Nonfarm payrolls probably rose by 180,000 jobs last month after increasing 148,000 in December, according to a Reuters survey of economists.
+Nonfarm payrolls probably rose by 180,000 jobs in January after increasing 148,000 in December, according to a Reuters survey of economists.
 The unemployment rate is forecast to be unchanged at a 17-year low of 4.1 percent.

 Bitcoin, the world’s biggest cryptocurrency, continued to tumble after hitting a record high $19,666 in December on the Bitstamp exchange.
 It was last down 3.4 percent at a more than two-month trough of $8,690.